Keyboard shortcuts

 Single server change approach

-There are two approaches to membership change.
-One is by joint consensus and the other is what is called single server change approach. sorock implements the second one.
+There are two known approaches to change the cluster membership.
+One is by joint consensus and the other is what is called single server change approach.
+Sorock implements the second one because the thesis author recommends it.

 message AddServerRequest {